What preventive care do I need every year?

 Medicare covers many preventive services at no extra cost.
 Our Medicare Advantage members may be able to earn HealthyBlue Rewards for completing some of these services.

 Seeing your doctor every year is one of the best things you can do to take care of your health.
 Your Annual Wellness Visit is not like seeing your doctor when you’re sick.
 It’s your time with your doctor to make a plan for your health and discuss any preventive screenings you need this year.
 Together, you’ll make a plan for your health in the coming year.
+If you’re new to Medicare, this visit is called your Welcome to Medicare visit.

 Here are some of the things you talk about with your doctor during your Annual Wellness Visit: